uhermjakob/utoken/README.md

 <summary>Tokenization data files</summary>

 ### Tokenization data files
-_utokenize_ includes some data files:
+_utokenize_ includes a number of data files to supports its operation:
-* `tok-resource.txt` includes language-independent tokenization resource entries, especially for puncutation, abbreviations (e.g. ```km²```) and names (especially those with hyphens, spaces and other non-alpha characters)
+* `tok-resource.txt` includes language-independent tokenization resource entries, especially for punctuation, abbreviations (e.g. ```km²```) and names (especially those with hyphens, spaces and other non-alpha characters)
 * `tok-resource-eng-global.txt` contains tokenization resource entries for English that are also loaded for other languages.
+This is helpful as foreign texts often code-switch to English.
 * `tok-resource-eng.txt` contains tokenization resource entries for English that are not shared, including those that would not work in other languages.
 For example, in English, _dont_ in a non-standard version of _don't_ and is tokenized into ```do``` ```n't```, but in French, _dont_ (_of which_) is a regular word that should be left alone.
 * `detok-resource.txt` includes resources for detokenization.
 The file is also used by the tokenizer to mark up certain punctuation with attachment tags such as @-@.
 * There are numerous other `tok-resource-xxx.txt` files for other languages, some larger than others.
-Some languages such as Farsi just don't use contractions and abbreviations with periods that much so there are few entries.
+Some languages such as Farsi just don't use contractions and abbreviations with periods that much, so there are few entries.
 Others files might benefit from additional contributions.
 * `top-level-domain-codes.txt` contains a list of suffixes such as .com, .org, .uk, .tv to support tokenization of URLs and email address.

 Exmaples of resource entries: